lorinkoz/talk-djangoconau20-schemas/slides.md

 --

-There is no .strike[practical] theoretical limit on the number of tables in a given database..ref[1]
+There is no practical limit on the number of tables in a given database..ref[1]

 .bottom[
 .footnote[.ref[1] https://www.postgresql.org/message-id/53386E0C47E7D41194BB0002B325C997747F2B@NTEX60]